Prompting for More Effective Learning

 You may even wish to print this page if you want to keep this list as a reminder for yourself.
 You could think of it as your own prompt.
 After all, don't we all need help from time to time?

-Using these techniques will make it so much easier for him to master the information and skills required to reach his potential.
+Using these techniques will make it so much easier for them to master the information and skills required to reach their potential.

 If you have questions or if you would like more information about prompting and how to use this technique, check out this article by Autism Classroom News & Resources.